kopia/kopia/site/content/docs/Getting started/_index.md

 /Users/jarek/Library/Caches/kopia/e470f963ef9528a1/metadata: 2006 files 3.9 MB (limit 0 B)
 ```

-To clear the cache:
+To clear the cache, use [`kopia cache clear`](../reference/command-line/advanced/cache-clear/):

 ```
 $ kopia cache clear
 ```

-Finally, to set caching parameters, such as maximum size of each cache, use `kopia cache set`:
+To set caching parameters, such as maximum size of each cache, use [`kopia cache set`](../reference/command-line/advanced/cache-set/):

 ```
 $ kopia cache set --metadata-cache-size-mb=500
 21:38:25.024 [kopia/cli] changing metadata cache size to 500 MB
 ```
+More information on `cache` commands is available in the [help docs](../reference/command-line/advanced/#commands-to-manipulate-local-cache).